Overv/VulkanTutorial/09_Generating_Mipmaps.md

 ## Introduction
 Our program can now load and render 3D models.
 In this chapter, we will add one more feature, mipmap generation.
 Mipmaps are widely used in games and rendering software, and Vulkan gives us complete control over how they are created.

 Mipmaps are precalculated, downscaled versions of an image.
 Each new image is half the width and height of the previous one.
-Mipmaps are used as a form of *Level of Detail.* Objects that are far away from the camera will sample their textures from the smaller mip images.
+Mipmaps are used as a form of *Level of Detail* or *LOD.* Objects that are far away from the camera will sample their textures from the smaller mip images.
 Using smaller images increases the rendering speed and avoids artifacts such as [Moiré patterns](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
 An example of what mipmaps look like:

 ![](/images/mipmaps_example.jpg)

 ## Image creation

 In Vulkan, each of the mip images is stored in different *mip levels* of a `VkImage`.
-Mip level 0 is the original image, and each mip level after that is half the size of previous level.
-The mip levels after level 0 are commonly referred to as the *mip chain.*
+Mip level 0 is the original image, and the mip levels after level 0 are commonly referred to as the *mip chain.*

 The number of mip levels is specified when the `VkImage` is created.
 Up until now, we have always set this value to one.
 We need to calculate the number of mip levels from the dimensions of the image.
 First, add a class member to store this number: